greenonline/Code_from_Macintosh_Programming_Secrets_1992/README.md

 - Chapter 9 - Standalone
 - Chapter 10 - Various Adventures

+Note: Two directories are provided, both of which contain the same source code.
+One uses line feeds (LF) (for reading on OS X), the other uses carriage returns (CR) for Macintosh.

 ## Note on `StandardStuff.c`

 Each chapter's changes to `Standard_Stuff.c` are enclosed by pre-processor conditionals (`#ifdef` and `#endif`).
 So to activate a particular chapter's changes to `Stabdard_Stuff.c` you need to include